 David maintained a hectic schedule for some 30 years promoting his wines – a lifestyle similar to a “rock star”.
 For many years the winery owned a ‘party bus’ with David Arthur branding on the side.
 David was on the road for up to 4 months each year driving from city to city, from restaurant to restaurant promoting his wines – hitting restaurants, country clubs and participating in private events.

 When we first visited David Arthur many years ago, we discovered some of David’s fun group tastings (with 20-30 people showing up at a time).
 Many of these people were friends and almost everyone had been to one of his tastings before.
 Food, good weather, great views and offerings of wine and spirits from folks around the country were often part of these gatherings.
-The party bus obviously spent plenty of time in Texas and other mid western states – a large number of people at these gatherings were from this part of the country.
+The party bus obviously spent plenty of time in Texas and other mid-western states – a large number of people at these gatherings were from this part of the country.
 We fondly remember these tastings – casual, conversational and a place to drink excellent wines and make new friends.
-In regards to hospitality, this was Napa Valley at its finest.
+In regard to hospitality, this was Napa Valley at its finest.

 Visitors will be greeted inside the winery with a lighter style of wine to start the tasting.
 And weather permitting, guests will be driven up on a golf cart to one of the highest points of their property for spectacular views looking west above the actual valley and the forested Mayacamas Mountains.
 Tastings are of their current release wines – some of which have developed a strong following among their clients over the years as well as critical acclaim and high ratings by wine writers.
 After a visit to their vineyards – guests return to the winery for often several barrel samples of yet to be bottled vintages.